Judge: Giants a long way from worrying about expectations

-Depending on who you ask, and maybe even when you ask them, the Giants are either a team on the cusp of making a playoff push with the potential to make some postseason noise, or just a different version of the floundering franchise they have spent the past few years personifying, doomed for another fall and winter of heartbreak.
+Depending on whom you ask, and maybe even when you ask, the Giants either are a team on the cusp of making a playoff push — with the potential to make some postseason noise — or just a different version of the floundering franchise they have spent the past few years personifying, doomed for another fall and winter of heartbreak.

 Joe Judge has heard all of the prognostications.
 So have his players.